radar/guides/gem-development.md

 The second and third are still failing because we haven't defined the `group` task for them.
 This time rather than defining a task that takes an argument, we'll define a task that reads in the value from an option passed to the task.
 To define the `group` task we use this code in `GemName::CLI`:

+    desc "pluralize", "Pluralizes a word"
-    desc "group", "Greets a group of things" method_option :name => :string, :aliases => "-n" def group
+    method_option :word => :string, :aliases => "-n"
+    def pluralize
-      puts GemName::Greeter.group(options[:name])
+      puts GemName::Food.pluralize(options[:word])
     end

 Here there's the new `method_option` method we use which defines, well, a method option.
 It takes a hash which indicates the details of an option how they should be returned to our task.
 Check out the Thor README for a full list of valid types.
-We can also define aliases for this method using the `:aliases` Inside the task we reference the value of the options through the `options` hash and we use `GemName::Greeter.group` to greet a group of things.
+We can also define aliases for this method using the `:aliases` Inside the task we reference the value of the options through the `options` hash and we use `GemName::Food.pluralize` to pluralize a word.

 When we run our scenarios again with `bundle exec cucumber features` both scenarios will be passing: